kwiruu/CSIT221_DSA/README.md

-# Welcome to the CSIT221 Data Structure and Algorithms Playground! 🚀
+# Welcome to my CSIT221 Data Structure and Algorithms Repository! 🚀

 Greetings, fellow tech explorer! 🌟 You've just landed in the exciting world of data structures and algorithms at Cebu Institute of Technology - University (CIT-U).
 Prepare to embark on a thrilling coding adventure!

 ## About this Repository

-This repository is your digital oasis for all things related to Data Structures and Algorithms.
+This repository is mostly related to my Data Structures and Algorithms learnings.
 Whether you're a budding coder or a seasoned algorithm wizard, you've come to the right place.
 We're here to make learning fun, challenging, and oh-so-rewarding.

 ## What Awaits You